Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 > † not documented, but Fastly support suggested it would execute at the edge.

+I've used the terminology "cluster node" to describe these cache server nodes handling the alternative states (i.e. those nodes _NOT_ handling recv/hash/deliver), but fastly uses the term "shield" node while describing the concept of having different cache nodes handle different states as "clustering".
+I've avoided this terminology because it overlaps with _another_ fastly feature called [Shielding](https://docs.fastly.com/guides/performance-tuning/shielding) and so I didn't want those two concepts to get confused.

+When we `return(restart)` a request, we _break_ 'clustering' which means the request will go back to an edge server and that edge server will handle the full request cycle.
+This is where a request header such as `Fastly-Force-Shield: 1` will re-enable clustering.

+The benefit of clustering (summarized in [this fastly community support post](https://support.fastly.com/hc/en-us/community/posts/360046680252-What-is-Clustering-)) is that your request only ever goes through (at _most_) two cache server nodes (the edge node and a cluster/shield node).
+If clustering was disabled, then an edge node would handle the complete request 'state' life cycle (e.g. recv/hash/fetch/deliver) and thus all the nodes within a POP (at the time of writing: 64 of them) would have to go through to origin in order to request your content.

+With clustering enabled, the resource cache key/hash is used to identify a specific cluster/shield node (this is referred to as the "primary" node, or _fetching_ node).
+This clustering approach means multiple requests to different edge nodes would all go to the same "primary" cache node to _fetch_ the content from the origin (and _request collapsing_ would help protect the origin from traffic overload).

+The primary cache node will store the content on-disk, while the edge cache node will store the content in-memory.
+Finally, any node within the cluster can be selected as the 'edge' node for an incoming request (its selected at random), hence the in-memory copy of the cached content could exist there and you only hit one cache server before a response is served back to the user.

 OK, so two more _really_ important things to be aware of at this point:

 1. Data added to the `req` object _cannot_ persist across boundaries (except for when initially moving from the edge to the cluster).